-The high-resolution scans consisted of 100 000 - 300 000 individual XRF spectra corresponding to an XRF spectrum at each image pixel.
-In order to treat this data-set, as a first step we used the XRF sum-spectrum of the entire scanned area to identify

-- 145 the main elements present.
-The distribution maps of these elements were reconstructed by an in-house Matlab® code.
-Because the scanned areas sometimes included different mineral matrices (fluorite and pyrite), or successive growth bands of distinct chemical composition in the same mineral, sub-zones were defined by the Matlab® code from the elemental distribution maps in order to extract the average XRF spectrum corresponding exclusively to the targeted mineral matrix or growth band.
+The high-resolution scans consisted of 100000-300000 individual XRF spectra corresponding to an XRF spectrum at each image pixel.
+In order to treat this dataset, as a first step we used the XRF sum spectrum of the entire scanned area to identify the main elements present.
+The distribution maps of these elements were reconstructed by an in-house MATLAB[®] code.
+Because the scanned areas sometimes included different mineral matrices (fluorite and pyrite) or successive growth bands of distinct chemical composition in the same mineral, sub-zones were defined by the MATLAB® code from the elemental distribution maps in order to extract the average XRF spectrum corresponding exclusively to the targeted mineral matrix or growth band.
 These sub-zones, or regions of interest (ROIs), were selected by using ImageJ® software (Schneider et al., 2012).
-The mean XRF - 150 spectra of the ROIs was fitted using PyMCA® software (Solé et al., 2007).
-This allowed us to identify additional elements, present only in tiny areas or in small quantities (e.g., Th), and as such not detectable in the sum-spectrum of the whole sample area.
+The mean XRF spectra of the ROIs were fitted using PyMCA® software (Solé et al., 2007).
+This allowed us to identify additional elements present only in tiny areas or in small quantities (e.g., Th) and as such not detectable in the sum spectrum of the whole sample area.
 As a second step, the elemental distribution maps of all the identified elements were reconstructed by correcting for spectral overlaps depending on the intensity ratios of the X-ray lines.
-Because sample thickness varies between 100 to 300 micrometers, the low energy X-ray spectral line intensities will not be revealed from the whole sample thickness by SR-XRF.

-155 The depth of information for all elements included in the present paper is documented in Table A3.
+The depth of information specific to each element included in the present paper is documented in Table A3.